SMMotteler/Garden-Planner/README.md

 ## Overview
 ### Description
-This app allows you to plan out a garden and gives you reminders for maintenance - ex. when to plant or harvest - through push notifications.
+This app allows you to plan out a garden and gives you reminders for maintenance - when to plant or harvest - through push notifications.

 ### App Evaluation
 - **Category:** Lifestyle/Productivity